HyprCandy/hyprcandyinstall/README.md

 Then in "~/.config/hypr/hyprland.conf" uncomment the line "#source = ~/.config/hyprcustom/custom.conf"

+•  Toggle "SUPER + CTRL + K" for the rofi-keybinds menu

 ═══════════🖥️  Post-Installation Configuration  🖼️═══════════

 After rebooting, you may want to configure the following: